Andrea/andrea.github.io/_posts/2014-12-31-Type-systems.markdown

 and a type is a name for a collection of values that we code with that have similar properties" From Erik Meijer latest course on [functional programming (Lecture 2 part 1)](https://courses.edx.org/courses/DelftX/FP101x/3T2014/info)

-* [**Benjamin C Pierce TAPL**](http://www.cis.upenn.edu/~bcpierce/tapl/index.html) A type system is a tractable syntactic method for proving the absence of certain program behaviours by classifying phrases according to the kinds of values they compute.
+* [**Benjamin C Pierce from TAPL**](http://www.cis.upenn.edu/~bcpierce/tapl/index.html) A type system is a tractable syntactic method for proving the absence of certain program behaviours by classifying phrases according to the kinds of values they compute.

+This is a more helpful

+* Tractable and syntactic **method**
+* **absence of behaviours** (perhaps runtime errors)
+* Classification of phrases according to kind of values

-Then I found this **gem** of a post that really got me thinking
+As I was thinking a little about this I found this **gem** of a post:

 [@mrb_bk](http://twitter.com/mrb_bk) wondered [What is a type system for](http://michaelrbernste.in/2014/02/17/what-is-a-type-system-for.html) This is totally worth the read.
 The post is based on studying TAPL.
 The TL;DR of the post goes like: